-Transfer of title to shares in limited liability companies must be embodied in a share purchase agreement.
-The articles of association of the target company will define whether or not such agreement must be notarized.
-A shareholders resolution must be issued to amend the shareholding structure of the company.
+Transfer of title to quotas in limited liability companies must be executed/completed by having (i) the register of quotas; and (ii) article 5 of the articles; both changed to reflect the transfer of title.
+The articles of association of the target company will define whether or not the quotas sale agreement must be notarized or not.
+A quotaholders resolution must be issued to amend the shareholding structure of the company.